-Figure shows a tube-type evaporator with liquor flowing on the inside of the heat transfer tubes, and internal vapor segregation to minimize environmental impact.
+Figure 4.10 shows a tube-type evaporator with liquor flowing on the inside of the heat transfer tubes and internal vapor segregation to minimize environmental impact.
 The black liquor flow sequence and the vapor flow sequence are as follows.

-1. Black liquor flow sequence:
+- 1. Black liquor flow sequence: - a.

-- a.
 Black liquor enters at the bottom of the unit, into the liquor sump where it mixes with the more concentrated liquor in the sump. - b.
-Black liquor in the sump is circulated to the liquor distribution lamella above the upper tube sheet. - c.
-The distribution lamella distributes liquor into the top of each of the evaporator tubes. - d.
+Black liquor in the sump is circulated to the liquor distribution plate above the upper tube sheet. - c.
+The distribution plate distributes liquor into the top of each of the evaporator tubes. - d.
 Liquor flows downward as a falling film on the inside of the tubes, where it is heated by steam condensing on the outside of the tubes.
 Water is evaporated from the liquor by convective boiling of the black liquor films within the tubes. - e.
 Vapor and liquor are separated primarily in the lower liquor compartment.
-Final removal of remaining smaller liquor droplets is performed as the vapor exits via horizontal flow type droplet separators and flows to the next (higher number) effect.

-2. Vapor and condensate flow sequence:

-- a.
-Vapor from the previous effect enters the near the bottom of the heating shell.
+Final removal of remaining smaller liquor droplets is performed as the vapor exits via horizontal flow type droplet separators and flows to the next (higher number) effect. - 2.
+Vapor and condensate flow sequence: - a.
+Vapor from the previous effect enters near the bottom of the heating shell.
 It rises and most of it is condensed on the evaporator tubes, heating the liquor and evaporating water from it within the tubes. - b.
-As the condensate runs down the outside of the evaporator tubes, it is in contact with the up-flowing vapor, whereas it becomes increasingly depleted in volatile organic species such as methanol, etc., and exits from the bottom of the heating shell as a relatively much cleaner condensate.
+As the condensate runs down the outside of the evaporator tubes, it is in contact with the up-flowing vapor where it becomes increasingly depleted in volatile organic species such as methanol.
+It therefore exits from the bottom of the heating shell as a relatively much cleaner condensate.

 - c.
-A small fraction of the vapor entering the heating shell is not condensed by now.
-The remaining vapor, enriched in methanol, etc. flows into an inner cylinder at the center of the evaporator, and condenses on separate evaporator tubes (the "foul zone") inside the inner cylinder, heating the liquor in those tubes and evaporating water from it within the tubes. - d.
+A small fraction of the vapor entering the heating shell is not condensed at this point.
+The remaining vapor, enriched in methanol, flows into an inner cylinder at the center of the evaporator and condenses on separate evaporator tubes (the "foul zone") inside the inner cylinder, heating the liquor in those tubes and evaporating water from it within the tubes. - d.
 The relatively smaller flow of foul condensate collected within the inner cylinder exits the effect in a separate pipe via the bottom of the inner cylinder.

-Figure 1-11.
-Diagram of a tube falling film black liquor evaporator with liquor on the inside of the tubes and with internal vapor separation.
+Figure 4.10.
+Diagram of a tube-type falling film black liquor evaporator with liquor on the inside of the tubes and with internal vapor separation.
+(Illustration courtesy of Valmet Inc.)

-3. TUBEL (Tube-Element) evaporator

-- a.
-Black liquor enters at the bottom of the unit, into the liquor sump, where it mixes with the more concentrated liquor in the sump. - f.
-Black liquor from the sump is circulated, via a liquor distributor, to the liquor distribution lamella above the tube elements. - b.
-The distribution lamella distributes liquor onto the external surface of the tube elements. - c.
+- 3. TUBELTM (Tube-Element) evaporator (Figure 4.11) - a.
+Black liquor enters at the bottom of the unit, into the liquor sump, where it mixes with the more concentrated liquor in the sump. - b.
+Black liquor from the sump is circulated, via a liquor distributor, to the liquor distribution plate above the tube elements. - c.
+The distribution plate distributes liquor onto the external surface of the tube elements. - d.
 Liquor flows downward as a falling film on the outside of the tubes where it is heated by steam condensing on the inside of the tubes.
-Water is evaporated from the liquor by convective boiling of the black liquor films on the outer tube surfaces. - d.
+Water is evaporated from the liquor by convective boiling of the black liquor films on the outer tube surfaces. - e.
 Vapor and liquor are separated in the sump.
 Final removal of remaining smaller liquor droplets is performed as the vapor exits at the top of the evaporator, via horizontal flow type droplet separators, and flows to the next (higher number) effect.

-Figure 1-12.
-Diagram of a Tubel black liquor evaporator with liquor on the outside of tubes.
+Figure 4.11.
+Diagram of a TUBEL black liquor evaporator with liquor on the outside of tubes.
+(Illustration courtesy of Valmet Inc.)